Email Marketing Design Guide and 7 Best Practices for 2021

 Companies that want to stay relevant in 2021 (and beyond) need to design their email newsletters with a mobile mindset.
-Creating a mobile-first design is one of the best ways to accomplish this goal because you base your design on the mobile view versus the desktop view.
+Following mobile-first design best practices is one of the best ways to accomplish this goal because you base your design on the mobile view versus the desktop view.

 Some tips for a mobile-first email design include: